 The purpose of today’s post is wish Happy Birthday to a Michigan Wolverine named Rocky Rosema.
-According to the Wikipedia article linked below, Roger William “Rocky” Rosema was born on this day at Grand Rapids, Michigan. the versatile Rosema arrived in Ann Arbor to play for Bump Elliott in 1964.
+I really enjoyed learning more about this Wolverine with the great name!
+According to the Wikipedia article linked below, Roger William “Rocky” Rosema was born on this day at Grand Rapids, Michigan.
+The versatile Rosema arrived in Ann Arbor to play for Bump Elliott in 1964.

 Rocky Rosema played on the Michigan freshman team in 1964.
 He learned the Michigan “system” and did everything he could do to get ready for varsity football in 1965.